pingcap/tidb-tools/pkg/binlog-filter/README.md

 - Do/Ignore binlog events

-    Synchronize/Ignore some specified replicated binlog events from these specfied databases/tables by given rules.
+    Synchronize/Ignore some specified replicated `Binlog Events` from these specfied databases/tables by given rules.

 - Do/Ignore binlog queries

-    Synchronize/Ignore some specified replicated binlog queries that is in Binog Query Event from these specfied databases/tables by given rules.
+    Synchronize/Ignore some specified replicated queries that is in `Binog Query Event` from these specfied databases/tables by given rules.

 ## binlog event rule

-we define a rule BinlogEventRule to filter specified binlog events and queries that is in Binog Query Event
+we define a rule `BinlogEventRule` to filter specified `Binlog Events` and queries that is in `Binog Query Event`

 ```go
 type BinlogEventRule struct {